Undergrad

 Convocation and the Van Sickle Endowed Lecture is the annual kickoff to each first-year student’s Clarkson career.
 Convocation is a lively ceremony which marks the official matriculation of students.
 Kenneth J. and Irla Van Sickle Endowed Lectureship was established in 1992 through generous bequests from the estates of Kenneth and Irla Van Sickle of Shortsville, N.Y.

-The theme for the 2022 Convocation ceremony is “reimagining yourself at Clarkson” and our performers will be ReVoiced, an all-men’s acapella group.
+The theme for the 2023 Convocation ceremony is about learning about history and culture and our performers will be a local group of Akwesasne women dancers.
 This is the first opportunity for your class to be in the same location, celebrating becoming members of the Clarkson Family together.
-The class will officially be integrated into the Clarkson community with the traditional ringing of the bell in Cheel Arena during the ceremony: the same bell that rings at Graduation at the close of your Clarkson career.
+The class will officially be integrated into the Clarkson community with the traditional ringing of the bell in Cheel Arena during the ceremony: the same bell that is run at Graduation at the close of your Clarkson career.

 Convocation closes out with a bang; students will get their first introduction to the university’s leadership including the President, Provost and others and get to meet the Pep Band, who plays at the hockey games!